-SUPPORT GROUPS & CLINICS
+SUPPORT & CLINICS

-Join these groups to share ideas, information and resources.
+Join these groups to share ideas, information, and resources.

 The main moderator, Robin, is not a Sjogren's patient, but has a deep understanding of chronic illness and experience with patient advocacy.
 She often posts links to pertinent articles and other resources on the site.

 She says, "The Sjogren's community has been a joy ever since it started.
 It quickly became apparent patients were eager to share experiences and learn more about this condition which the medical community has neglected for so long."

 Free membership is required to join the community and its private discussions.

-Long standing Sjogren's discussion-and resources-created by David Dryden, a fellow Sjogren's patient.
+Created by David Dryden, a Sjogren's patient.

 These can be particularly useful for local referrals and resources.

-Dr. Nancy Carteron, rheumatology
+Dr. Nancy Carteron, Rheumatology

-Dr. Ava Wu, dental/ oral
+Dr. Ava Wu, Dental / Oral

 This clinic provides consultation or second opinions for the patient's treatment team.

-Because Johns Hopkins is a Sjogren's research center, patients who don't meet the current version of the Sjogren's Classification Criteria may not be eligible for the ongoing care, but may be offered an evaluation or second opinion.
+Because Johns Hopkins is a Sjogren's research center, patients who don't meet the current version of the Sjogren's CLASSIFICATION CRITERIA may not be eligible for ongoing care, but may be offered an evaluation or a second opinion.